nadzyah/baseline-data-form/README.md

 So if you want to change label's visibility, provide its name in a comment using square brackets. **Do NOT use spaces** to separate `#` and `[` symbols.

-Keep in mind that if the original names of some labels are equal, the substitution will be applied to all of them.

 In addition, we apply the next substitutions (case sensitive), which are overwritten by yours in case you provide label's name (the alternative variants are set in round brackets):

 <table>